markdouthwaite/xanthus/docs/getting-started.md

 ## What is Xanthus?

 Xanthus is a Neural Recommender package written in Python.
 It started life as a personal project to take an academic ML paper and translate it into a 'production-ready' software package and to replicate the results of the paper along the way.
 It uses Tensorflow 2.0 under the hood, and makes extensive use of the Keras API.
-If you're interested, the original authors of [the paper that inspired this project]() provided code for their experiments, and this proved valuable when starting this project.
+If you're interested, the original authors of [the paper that inspired this project](https://dl.acm.org/doi/10.1145/3038912.3052569) provided code for their experiments, and this proved valuable when starting this project.

 However, while it is great that they provided their code, the repository isn't maintained, the code uses an old versions of Keras (and Theano!), it can be a little hard for beginners to get to grips with, and it's very much tailored to produce the results in their paper.
 All fair enough, they wrote a great paper and published their workings.
 Admirable stuff.
-Xanthus aims to make it super easy to get started with the work of building a neural recommenation system, and to scale the techniques in the original paper (hopefully) gracefully with you as the complexity of your applications increase.
+Xanthus aims to make it super easy to get started with the work of building a neural recommendation system, and to scale the techniques in the original paper (hopefully) gracefully with you as the complexity of your applications increase.

 This notebook will walk you through a basic example of using Xanthus to predict previously unseen movies to a set of users using the classic 'Movielens' recommender dataset.
-The [original paper]() tests the architectures in this paper as part of an _implicit_ recommendation problem.
+The [original paper](https://dl.acm.org/doi/10.1145/3038912.3052569) tests the architectures in this paper as part of an _implicit_ recommendation problem.
 You'll find out more about what this means later in the notebook.
 In the meantime, it is worth remembering that the examples in this notebook make the same assumption.

 Ready for some code?